 Hazard zone starts from the lowest low water level and extends to the highest contour line that marine phenomena may affect the land.
 This zone covers the areas between the Hazard Line and the LLW level.
 For delineation of the hazard zone, the cumulative effects of the short-term and long-term of the marine environment such as tides, waves, wave setup, wind setup, red tide, and changes of air pressure are considered.

 Shore area covers the area between the Highest High water level and contour line at the sea bottom that the sedimentation regimes are active (Closure Depth).

 4. Coastal Waters:

-Coastal waters start from the contour line at the sea bottom that the sedimentation regimes are active and ends up to the line that distances 12 nautical miles from Iran’s territorial sea baseline.
+Coastal waters start from the contour line at the sea bottom that the sedimentation regimes are active and ends up in the line that distances 12 nautical miles from Iran’s territorial sea baseline.

-Beside the Coastal Zone, another zone has been distinguished based on its affecting characteristics to the Coastal Zone.
-This area is defined such that it covers all the terrestrial zone that any human activity and/or natural hazard may somehow affect the coastal zone and its related ecological processes or developmental characteristics.
-This zone starts from the boundary of the coastal area in the land and extends up the borders of the watershed or other natural/ manmade landmarks.
+Beside the Coastal Zone, another zone has been distinguished based on its affecting characteristics on the Coastal Zone.
+This area is defined in such a way that it covers all the terrestrial zone that any human activity and/or natural hazard may somehow affect the coastal zone and its related ecological processes or developmental characteristics.
+This zone starts from the boundary of the coastal area on the land and extends up the borders of the watershed or other natural/ manmade landmarks.